The Dos and Don'ts of Managing a Rental Property During a Recession

 Being flexible with rental payments during a recession can be crucial for both landlords and tenants.
 Tenants may experience financial difficulties and struggle to pay rent, while landlords still need to cover their expenses.
 By being flexible, landlords can help their tenants stay afloat while ensuring they receive some income.

-National Multifamily Housing Council, 81% of renters made full or partial rent payments in the first week of April 2020, indicating that many tenants were facing financial hardship due to the pandemic.
+According to a survey by the National Multifamily Housing Council, 81% of renters made full or partial rent payments in the first week of April 2020, indicating that many tenants were facing financial hardship due to the pandemic.

 Offering flexibility, such as payment plans or rent deferrals, can help alleviate some of the financial burdens and ensure that tenants don't fall behind on payments.